rhamill1/rails-associations/readme.md

   1. It defines the name of the foreign key column (in this case, `owner_id`) for us.
   2. It adds a **foreign key constraint** which ensures **referential data integrity**[4][4]  in our Postgresql database.

-**But wait, there's more...**

-We can actually get even more semantic and _rail-sy_ and say:

-`t.belongs_to :owner`

-This will do the same thing as `t.references`, but it has the added benefit of being super semantic for anyone reading your migrations later on.
+* `t.belongs_to :owner` is even more semantic and Railsy.
+It does the same thing as `t.references`, but it has the added benefit of being super semantic for anyone reading your migrations later on.
 </details>

-**Second: Rails Models** we have to establish the relationship in the rails models themselves.
+**Second: Models** we have to establish the relationship in the Rails models themselves.
 That means adding code like:

 ```ruby
 class Owner < ActiveRecord::Base